RTEMS/rtems-docs/c-user/glossary.rst

         A simple approach to extend the priority inheritance protocol for clustered scheduling is priority boosting.
-In case a mutex is owned by a task of another cluster, then the priority of the owner task is raised to an artificially high priority, the pseudo-interrupt priority.
+In case a mutex is owned by a task of another cluster, then the priority of the owner task is raised to an artificially high priority.
+This approach is not used in RTEMS, see also :term:`OMIP`.

     priority inheritance
         An algorithm that calls for the lower priority task holding a resource to